 Incredible Accommodations in Central America

-Tree House Hotel
+Tree Houses Hotel

-The Tree House Hotel is located in the jungles of Costa Rica, and a perfect spot for nature lovers.
+The Tree Houses Hotel is located in the jungles of Costa Rica, and a perfect spot for nature lovers.
 I spent two nights here in a room way too large for me, with two bunk beds and a bed of my own.

 There are walking paths on the grounds so you can explore on your own, but my preferred way to take in the sights was drinking coffee on the balcony in the morning.
 Just tell the staff the night before and they’ll have a thermos sitting on your doorstep when you wake up.

 If you want to explore the surrounding Costa Rica wilderness, there’s plenty to do!
-Book a tour through the Tree House Hotels and go for a hike, explore the food scene, or even hit the water park nearby!
+Book a tour through the Tree Houses Hotels and go for a hike, explore the food scene, or even hit the water park nearby!